subscribe iconSubscribe to Notifications

 Some slope rockfish are common in marine waters surrounding POW.
 The most common species are silvergrey and vermilion rockfish.

-• One per day; one in possession
+• Resident and nonresidents daily bag limit of one per day; one in possession

 Pelagic Rockfish